openMetadataInitiative/openMINDS_MATLAB/README.md

 [![View openMINDS_MATLAB on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://se.mathworks.com/matlabcentral/fileexchange/134212-openminds_matlab)

-MATLAB package for the openMINDS metadata models for neuroscientific data.
-The package contains all the latest openMINDS schemas as MATLAB classes in addition to schema base classes and utility methods
+MATLAB package for the openMINDS metadata framework for linked data in neuroscience.
+The package contains all the latest openMINDS schemas as MATLAB classes in addition to schema base classes and utility methods.

-[**Open demo in MATLAB Online**](https://matlab.mathworks.com/open/github/v1?repo=openMetadataInitiative/openMINDS_MATLAB&file=code/gettingStarted.mlx) (If you do not have an account, register [**here**](https://www.mathworks.com/mwaccount/register?uri=https%3A%2F%2Fwww.mathworks.com%2Fproducts%2Fmatlab.html) first)
+To generally learn more about the openMINDS metadata framework please go to :arrow_right: [**ReadTheDocs**](https://openminds-documentation.readthedocs.io).
+You test and learn how to use openMINDS in MATLAB going through a small :arrow_right: [**DEMO**](https://matlab.mathworks.com/open/github/v1?repo=openMetadataInitiative/openMINDS_MATLAB&file=code/gettingStarted.mlx) on MATLAB Online.

+:information_source: To use [MATLAB Online](https://uk.mathworks.com/products/matlab-online.html) for free, but you need to register a [MathWorks Account](https://www.mathworks.com/mwaccount/register?uri=https%3A%2F%2Fwww.mathworks.com%2Fproducts%2Fmatlab.html).